docker-library/official-images/README.md

 ### Creating a new repository

--	Create a new file in the library folder.
-Its name will be the name of your repository.
+-	Create a new file in the `library/` folder.
+Its name will be the name of your repository on the Hub.
--	Add your tag definitions using the provided syntax (see above).
+-	Add your tag definitions using the appropriate syntax (see above).
--	Add the following line to the top of the file:
+-	Add a line similar to the following to the top of the file:

 		# maintainer: Your Name <your@email.com> (@github.name)

--	Create a pull request from your git repository to this one.
+-	Create a pull request adding the file from your forked repository to this one.
 Please be sure to add details as to what your repository does.

-### New tag in existing repository that you're the maintainer of
+### Adding a new tag in an existing repository (that you're the maintainer of)

 -	Add your tag definition using the instruction format documented above.
--	Create a pull request from your git repository to this one.
+-	Create a pull request from your Git repository to this one.
 Please be sure to add details about what's new, if possible.
--	In the pull request, mention the repository's maintainers using the `@` symbol (found in the relevant MAINTAINERS file).
+-	In the pull request comments, feel free to prod the repository's maintainers (found in the relevant `MAINTAINERS` file) using GitHub's @-mentions.

-### Change to an existing tag
+### Change to a tag in an existing repository (that you're the maintainer of)

+-	Update the relevant tag definition using the instruction format documented above.
+-	Create a pull request from your Git repository to this one.
+Please be sure to add details about what's changed, if possible.
--	Propose a pull request to the origin repository.
-Don't hesitate to @-mention one of the repository maintainers (found in the relevant `MAINTAINERS` file).
+-	In the pull request comments, feel free to prod the repository's maintainers (found in the relevant `MAINTAINERS` file) using GitHub's @-mentions.

 ## Bashbrew